 The Commission shall, after receiving a written request for a Certificate of Compliance, inspect the resource area where any activity governed by a permit issued under this bylaw was carried out.
 If such activity has been completed in accordance with said permit, the Commission shall within twenty-one (21) days after such a request issue a Certificate of Compliance evidencing such determination, which may in an appropriate case be combined with a Certificate of Compliance issued under the Wetlands Protection Act.
-A Certificate of Compliance may specify conditions in the permit which will continue to apply for a fixed number of years or permanently and shall apply to all owners of the land.
+A Certificate of Compliance to apply for a fixed number of years or permanently and shall apply to all owners of the land.